Meta-Method/Nova-Corporation-Laws/Directives/Class - A Act.md

  **-** Approved by the Overwatch
  **-** Knowledge of the Nova Corporation Lore

+## Applications
+Class - A have the ability to read and review pending applications for Test Subjects applying for the Class - D rank.
+Members at the rank of Class - A are required to properly read said application and process such without bias.

 ## Commands

 In order to trigger an announcement in Research Area - 11, Class - As must run the following command: